carlsmith/coffeeshop/scripts/main.coffee.md

         (message) -> new CoreError "#{ type }Error: #{ message }"

-Now it is simple to create new error types.
+Now, we can essentially just name any new error type we need.
+Note that this all depends on V8.
+Other engines lack the `captureStackTrace` method used by `CoreError`.

+    AJAXError = BaseError "AJAX"
     StorageError = BaseError "Storage"
     SignatureError = BaseError "Signature"

 ## The Storage Functions

 These are the three storage functions from [the API](/docs/storage.md).
 They are exposed to users, so they all have rich error handling.
+See the API docs for explanations of how they work.

 The `get` method.